codio-templates/onboarding/.guides/content/Marking-Assigment-as-completed-d15d.md

 ### Resetting the completed flag
 When students mark the assignment as complete they get a warning telling them that once set they will not be able to make any further changes to the project.
-This can behavior be overriden by changing the assignment settings in the class.
+This can behavior can be overriden by changing the assignment settings in the class.

 The teacher is able to reset the completed flag as follows.